pavpapac/MLEM-source-reconstruction/README.md

 # MLEM-source-reconstruction

-A code to reconstruct linax X-ray sources based on crossplane and inplane profile measurements in air.
+A code to reconstruct linac X-ray sources based on photon fluence profile measurements in air.

 The srcrec_main is the main script to run.
-Other scripts needed with it:
+Dependencies on other scripts:
 srcrec_errors: reconstructes the source multiple times and provides an estimate of the total ucnertainty,
 RecSource: Reconstructs the source based on input field parameters and system matrix,
-mlem: the mlem iterative algorithm as applied in one full reconstruction, ExtrSystemMat : extracts the system matrix for the given linac gometry
+MLEM: the mlem iterative algorithm as applied in one full iteration, ExtrSystemMat : extracts the system matrix for the given linac gometry

-INPUT variables: x (mm): off-axis positions of dose measurements (-8 mm -> 8mm, step 0.2 mm), dose: relative dose profile,
+INPUT variables: x (mm): off-axis positions of dose measurements (examples: -8 mm -> 8mm, step 0.2 mm), dose: relative dose profile,
-dose_std: st.dev of relative dose profile measurements, pro: 'cro' or 'in' for crossplane or inplane, orientation, N: number of reconstructions to run for total uncertainty estimation (typically N = 30 or higher)
+dose_std: st.dev of relative dose profile measurements

 DATA FILES
-PSF.mat: The PSF kernel needed for the profile deconvolution step (this needs to be in the same directory as the script files) example_sources.mat: 3 example sets of crossplane and inplane profile measurements.
-Can be used as input in srcerec_main
+PSF.mat: The PSF kernel needed for the profile deconvolution step.
+This needs to be in the same directory as the srcrec_main. example_sources.mat: 3 example sets of crossplane and inplane fluence profiles and st. dev.

 OUTPUT: A: System matrix, field_opt (mm) : optimum field size selected,
 snrec: reconstructed source, snrec_std: st dev of rec source,